|

 Jake touched

 Sam's hand.
-"I know you can't talk, but if you want me to leave, lift
+"I know you can't talk, but if

 your finger, okay?
 I don't wanna upset you."